Massachusetts Security Deposit Laws

 Do landlords in Massachusetts have to keep records of their residents’s security deposit?

 Yes!
-You are required by the Massachusetts security deposit law to keep records of any security deposit you collect from a tenant.
+The landlord is required by the Massachusetts security deposit law to keep records of any security deposit you collect from a tenant.
 The record should include the following details.

-You must make such records available to the tenant as long as the request is made during normal business hours.
-If you fail to do so, your tenant may be entitled to the return of their entire security deposit plus any accrued interest.
+Under the security deposit law, you must make such records available to the tenant as long as the request is made during normal business hours.
+If the landlord fails to do so, your tenant may be entitled to the return of their entire security deposit plus any accrued interest.

 Can a landlord in Massachusetts withhold part or all of their security deposit?